-- A. Persons who are lawfully in public spaces or locations where they have a legal right to be present-such as their home, place of business, or the common areas of public and private facilities and buildings-have a First Amendment right to record things in plain sight or hearing, to include police activity.
-Police may not threaten, intimidate, or otherwise discourage or interfere with the recording of police activities.
-However, the right to record is not absolute and is subject to legitimate and reasonable legal restrictions, as follows: - 1.
-A reasonable distance must be maintained from the officer(s) engaged in enforcement or related police duties. - 2.
-Persons engaged in recording activities may not obstruct police actions.
+A. Persons who are lawfully in public spaces or locations where they have a legal right to be present-such as their home, place of business, or the common areas of public and private facilities and buildings-have a First Amendment right to record things in plain sight or hearing, to include police activity.
+Members may not threaten, intimidate, or otherwise discourage or interfere with the recording of police activities.
+However, the right to record is not absolute and is subject to legitimate and reasonable legal restrictions, as follows:

+- (1) A reasonable distance must be maintained from the enforcement member(s) engaged in enforcement or related police duties. - (2) Persons engaged in recording activities may not obstruct police actions.
 For example, individuals may not interfere through direct physical intervention, tampering with a witness, or by persistently engaging an officer with questions or interruptions.
-The fact that recording and/or overt verbal criticism, insults, or name-calling may be annoying, does not of itself justify an officer taking corrective or enforcement action or ordering that recording be stopped, as this is an infringement on an individual's constitutional right to protected speech. - 3.
-Recording must be conducted in a manner that does not unreasonably impede the movement of emergency equipment and personnel or the flow of vehicular or pedestrian traffic.
+The fact that recording and/or overt verbal criticism, insults, or name-calling may be annoying, does not of itself justify an enforcement member taking corrective or enforcement action or ordering that recording be stopped, as this is an infringement on an individual's constitutional right to protected speech. - (3) Recording must be conducted in a manner that does not unreasonably impede the movement of emergency equipment and personnel or the flow of vehicular or pedestrian traffic. - (4) The safety of officers, victims, witnesses, and third parties cannot be jeopardized by the recording party.